uo-hrsys/org.uottawa.html5/README.md

 =============

 Contains plugins used at the University of Ottawa to render DITA files into HTML5 Web templates.
-The plugin will only work on University of Ottawa servers.
+The plugin will only worka on University of Ottawa servers.

 Installation